0glabs/0g-serving-user-broker/README.md

  * is considered a settlement proof and will be used by the provider
  * for settlement in contract.
  *
- * @param providerAddress - The address of the provider.
+ * @param {string} providerAddress - The address of the provider.
- * @param serviceName - The name of the service.
+ * @param {string} serviceName - The name of the service.
- * @param content - The content being billed.
+ * @param {string} content - The content being billed.
 For example, in a chatbot service, it is the text input by the user.
  *
  * @returns headers.
 Records information such as the request fee and user signature.
  *